sebastian-naicker/blackswandata-app/README.md

 The reason for also implementing the app in this form, was to demonstrate my overall understanding of a real world style react app, in terms of code structure, build process, file management, advanced sass/scss management, crazy over the top factories and much more.

-It also demonstrates my understanding of setup/configuration, redux, webpack and overall FE architecture, where I always strive to take everyday tedious processes and simplify the.
+It also demonstrates my understanding of setup/configuration, redux, webpack and overall FE architecture, where I always strive to take everyday tedious processes and simplify them.

 Please note: This framework is still a work in progress, and may not be the final production build, but as it stands it is very close :)